-dOn December 7, 2021, the Prince William County Board of Supervisors (BOCS) authorized the creation of a Sustainability Commission (SC) to guide the county on developing policies and programs for clean energy, greenhouse gas emission reduction, and climate resilience.
+On December 7, 2021, the Prince William County Board of Supervisors (BOCS) authorized the creation of a Sustainability Commission (SC) to guide the county on developing policies and programs for clean energy, greenhouse gas emission reduction, and climate resilience.
 The SC is charged with advising on the content of the Community Energy and Sustainability Master Plan (CESMP), which will serve as a roadmap for the county to reach its climate mitigation and resiliency goals.

 The resolution that created the SC included this provision on reporting: “The Sustainability Commission shall submit and make a report on its progress towards making recommendations for the Community Energy / Sustainability Master Plan to the Prince William Board of County Supervisors within twelve (12) months of being established.”
 This Status Report fulfills the reporting requirement, and continues with the following sections: (1) Climate and Resiliency Goals, (2) Key Participants in CESMP Planning, (3) Summary of Activities To Date, and (4) Planned Work for 2023.